AMD Instinct MI300X workload optimization

 Multi-GPU communications#

-Because of the characteristics of MI300X inter-GPU communication and limitation of bandwidth between/among 2 GPUs and 4 GPUs, avoid running workloads that use 2 or 4 GPU collectives.
+Because of the characteristics of MI300X inter-GPU communication and limitation of bandwidth between and among 2 GPUs and 4 GPUs, avoid running workloads that use 2 or 4 GPU collectives.
 It’s optimal to either use a single GPU (where no collective is required) or employ 8 GPU collectives.

 Multi-node FSDP and RCCL settings#

 When using PyTorch’s FSDP (Full Sharded Data Parallel) feature, the HIP streams used by RCCL and HIP streams used for compute kernels do not always overlap well.
-To work around the issue, it is recommended to use high-priority HIP streams with RCCL.
+As a workaround, it’s recommended to use high-priority HIP streams with RCCL.

 • Set environment variable TORCH_NCCL_HIGH_PRIORITY=1 to force all RCCL streams to be high-priority.

-• Set environment variable GPU_MAX_HW_QUEUES=2 from HIP runtime library.
+• Set environment variable GPU_MAX_HW_QUEUES=2 via the HIP runtime library.